 Alongside all this training, we played two matches during Michaelmas Term.
 For our first, which was against Christ's, we were very pleased with the high turnout of new players.
 Although the opposition was strong and had a number of Blues players, we managed to secure a draw - a result which we were very pleased with.
 Following this we then played against our Grange Road neighbours, Robinson.
-Despite a very strong performance from SCMLC, with several stand-out performances, we narrowly lost the that these were unfortunately the last matches we were able to play during the 2020-21 season.
+Despite a very strong performance from SCMLC, with several stand-out performances, we narrowly lost the game.
+Lockdowns in Michaelmas and Lent Terms and exams during Easter Term meant that these were unfortunately the last matches we were able to play during the 2020-21 season.
 To fill this void, we were delighted that many SCMLC players requested to borrow sticks and balls to train with their households.
 Georgina Taylor and I also offered one-on-one training sessions throughout Lent Term to help develop the skills of the squad and ourselves.
 Despite the few games we managed to play this season, we are incredibly proud of the attitude and commitment of the squad.
 The engagement of freshers this year was particularly exciting and provides much hope for the future of SCMLC.
 We look forward to seeing how the team do in the future and we cannot wait to return for the Old Boys and Girls match next term.